Miro Barešić: Murder in the Yugoslav embassy

 On 7 April 1971, Barešić and Anđelko Brajković drove in a rented car to Stockholm with two other partners involved in plotting an attack on the Yugoslav embassy in Sweden.
-Their plan was to kidnap Yugoslav ambassador Vladimir Rolović, former head of the Yugoslav Secret Police (UDBA) and former commander of Goli Otok prison, and exchange him for Miljenko Hrkać, a member of the Croatian Liberation Movement who had been sentenced to death in Yugoslavia for the 1968 bombing of a Belgrade cinema.
+Their plan was to kidnap Yugoslav ambassador Vladimir Rolović, former head of the Yugoslav Secret Police (UDBA) and former commander of Goli Otok, and exchange him for Miljenko Hrkać, a member of the Croatian Liberation Movement who had been sentenced to death in Yugoslavia for the 1968 bombing of a Belgrade cinema.

 The two men walked into the embassy at 9:45 a.m. and pretended to look at some visas in the reception.
 Once they saw Rolović near the reception they drew their guns.
 Rolović then drew his own pistol but was subdued and knocked unconscious by Barešić.
 As Brajković tied Rolović to a chair with a rope around his hands and feet, and a belt around his throat, Barešić guarded the door while outside the building a mass of people, the media, police and paramedics arrived on the scene.

 Barešić saw the police approaching.
 The original plan to take the ambassador hostage was abandoned as they expected the police to storm the building.
 The two conspirators heard the police moving in on the building and Brajković took his gun, put it in Rolović's mouth, and pulled the trigger.
 Shortly after, at 10:35, the two men surrendered to police.
 When being taken out from the murder scene in handcuffs the news teams of several media stations were filming the whole incident as Barešić kissed Brajković on his cheek and then began to yell "long live the Independent State of Croatia" and "long live Ante Pavelić" on the way to the parked police cars.
 Rolović died from his injuries a few days later.
 In 1971, Barešić and Brajković were convicted of murder and began serving their sentences at a Swedish high security prison.

 Release from prison to Spain

-In 1972, Barešić and Brajković were released as part of a demand made by the hijackers of a domestic airline at Sweden's Bulltofta airport.
-A group of Croatian terrorists, led by Stipe Mikulić, hijacked the aircraft, forced the Swedish authorities to refuel it, using the passengers as leverage, and flew to Madrid.
+In 1972, Barešić and Brajković were released as part of a demand made by the hijackers of a domestic airline at Sweden's Bulltofta Airport.
+A group of Croatian terrorists led by Stipe Mikulić hijacked the aircraft, forced the Swedish authorities to refuel it using the passengers as leverage, and flew to Madrid.
 They surrendered themselves to the Spanish authorities once it was confirmed that Barešić was released from the Swedish prison and flown to Spain (then ruled by Francisco Franco).
 The hijackers received a 12-year prison sentence.
 Barešić was later acquitted of any involvement in the hijacking and released from Spanish custody after 19 months, during which time the Swedish authorities made no request to Spain for his extradition.
-In Madrid, the two men came in contact with the then-Ambassador of Paraguay to Spain, Rodney Elpidio Acevedo, and were given papers to move to Paraguay.
-After Barešić's release, the Spanish and Paraguayan governments, claiming Barešić's life was in danger by the UDBA, arranged for him to fly to Paraguay.
+In Madrid, the two men came in contact with the then-Ambassador of Paraguay to Spain, Rodney Elpidio Acevedo.
+After Barešić's release, the Spanish and Paraguayan governments, claiming his life was in danger by the UDBA, arranged for him to fly to Paraguay.